360aaron/feeds/2.normalization/README.md

 It would be reasonable to:

-**Validate**

-1. Validate we are receiving headers/keys we expect.
-2. Track when we receive unexpected, new or changed headers/keys.
-3. Validate we are receiving the data types we are expected.
-4. Track when we receive unexpected, new or changed data types.

-**Normalize**

-5. Split data onto business relevant models
+1. Split data onto business relevant models
-6. Diff changes for publishing to avoid rebroacasting whole records
+2. Diff changes for publishing to avoid rebroacasting whole records

 ### Proposed pattern